Chronoblog/gatsby-theme-chronoblog/starters/chronoblog/content/notes/youtube.md

   src="https://www.youtube.com/embed/dpw9EHDh2bM"
 />

-An example of how you can embed YouTube video in a note.
+An example of how you can embed YouTube videos in a note.